mono/Embeddinator-4000/docs/index.md

 enviroments, we opt to JIT compile.

 It supports various language consumers, so it surfaces .NET code as idiomatic code in the target language.
-This is the list of language support that we have been working on:
+This is the list of supported languages at present:

 * *Objective-C*: mapping .NET to idiomatic Objective-C APIs.
-* *C*: mapping .NET code to an object-oriented like C API (coming soon).
+* *Java*: mapping .NET to idiomatic Java APIs.
-* *Java*: mapping .NET code to idiomatic Java APIs (coming soon).
+* *C*: mapping .NET to an object-oriented like C APIs.

 More languages will come later.